CEGC 1: Resilient infrastructure: Marten Falls First Nation & Caledon

 Caledon

-The Ontario government has proposed highway 413, a 4-6 lane highway.
-It is expected to be 59km long with 11 interchanges to municipal roads and provide easier access to other 400 series highways.
-It would extend from Milton to Vaughan and cut through the lower part of Caledon.
-Caledon is home to 71,000 people and has great farmland, it is one of the largest municipalities in Ontario.
-Some residents of Caledon are strongly against the building of highway 413.
-These residents are worried about the effect of the increased greenhouse gas (GHG) emissions associated with this highway, the addition of 17.4M tonnes of GHG by 2050.
-It is also unclear if highway 413 will improve congestion or if it would primarily add new cars to the road and promote urban sprawl.
-When analyzing from a sustainable city perspective including ecology, economy, and equity, building this highway may improve the economy by increasing the number of individuals moving to Caledon, unfortunately it will significantly impact the ecology of the region.
-Emitting more GHGs from vehicles (Scope 1 emissions) will generate ozone which has a negative impact on the yield and quality of important crops.
-Other concerns relate to the effects on the nearby water streams and their habitats.
+The Ontario government has proposed highway 413 that would extend from Milton to Vaughan and cut through the lower part of the municipality of Caledon.
+The proposed 4-6 lane highway will be 59km long with 11 interchanges to municipal roads and provide easier access to other 400 series highways (Government of Canada).
+The population of Caledon was approximately 76,000 people in 2021 (Statistics Canada).
+Some of its residents are strongly against the building of highway 413.
+These residents are worried about the effect of increased greenhouse gas (GHG) emissions associated with this highway, with the projected additional 17.4M tonnes of GHG by 2050 (CBC, 2021).
+It is unclear if highway 413 will improve congestion or if it will primarily add new cars to the road and promote urban sprawl.
+When analyzing the construction of the highway, the economy of the region may be improved by increasing the number of individuals moving to Caledon while impacts on the ecology, habitat, water streams and land may be significant.

 References